-Amanda Spielman, OfSTED's Chief Inspector, said: "Studying history helps children to understand their place in the world, and in the long story of human development.
+Amanda Spielman, former Chief Inspector for OfSTED, said: "Studying history helps children to understand their place in the world, and in the long story of human development.
 And it challenges them to make sense of the similarities and differences in human experiences across time and place."
 It is our hope that the quality History teaching provided at St. Philip Neri with St. Bede will equip our children with the skills to look critically at the world around them, being enabled to understand the important role that each of them can play in society, through their understanding of the past.